cocoalex00/DeepAlzheimer/README.md

 ### Description

-This repo contains the solution to AD's prediction proposed by Alejandro Hernández Díaz in his final year thesis.
+This repository contains the solution to AD's prediction proposed by Alejandro Hernández Díaz in his final year thesis.